P1nkhehe/phishing-analysis-casebook/cases/03-amazonaws-credential-harvest-redirect-chain.md

 Starting with the registrar: NameSilo, a legitimate registrar.

-However, in recent investigations from `https://phishdestroy.io/namesilo-evidence` NameSilo has been associated with 5,666 confirmed phishing domains across a registrar with 5.25 million total registrations.
+However, according to "PhishDestroy" `https://phishdestroy.io/namesilo-evidence` NameSilo has been associated with 5,666 confirmed phishing domains across a registrar with 5.25 million total registrations.

 Although a legitimate Registrar the data tells us that attackers make use of the reputation of real Registrars to further add credibility to their phishing attacks.